huggingface/datasets/datasets/scene_parse_150/README.md

 ### Data Instances

-A data point comprises an image and its annotation mask.
+A data point comprises an image and its annotation mask, which is `None` in the testing set.
 The `scene_parsing` configuration has an additional `scene_category` field.

 #### `scene_parsing`